 \section{Conclusion}

 Classifier-based Quality Filtering is a tool used to train most state-of-the-art models, yet our analysis shows that its inner workings are more subtle than previously believed.
 While CQF reliably improves downstream evaluations, these gains are not attributable to the fact that filtered data are closer to the high-quality set.
 Instead, we uncover an implicit filtering phenomenon, where CQF emphasizes HQ examples that are far from the bulk of the LQ set, and are therefore most likely to be of higher quality.
-Quality filtering is about removing the ``bad'', not imitating the ``good''.
+This quality filtering is about removing the ``bad'', not only imitating the ``good''.

+Most importantly, our work offers two key practical contributions: (i) we show that while CQF improves downstream performance, it does not do so by simply mimicking the high-quality distribution and we showcased concrete examples where training on CQF data even outperforms training directly on the HQ set when data scarcity is not a limiting factor; (ii) we introduce an optimization-driven notion of dataset quality and demonstrate that it can be accurately estimated using small-scale proxies, providing a practical tool for dataset evaluation before large-scale training.

-Finally, we challenge the notion of quality defined by CQF, demonstrating that it does not satisfy the desirable property of \emph{data conditioning}: training on ``better quality'' data, according to CQF, does not accelerate learning on lower quality subsets.
-CQF should not be taken as a universal quality measure, but instead as a way to better align with downstream evaluations.
+Finally, we challenge the notion of quality defined by CQF, demonstrating that it does not satisfy the desirable property we introduce of \emph{data-conditioning}: training on ``better quality'' data, according to CQF, does not accelerate learning on lower quality subsets.
+CQF should only be seen as a way to better align with downstream evaluations.